Battlefield Hardline: Release

 On July 22, 2014, EA announced that they would delay Battlefield Hardline from October 21, 2014, to March 17, 2015.
 The reason for the delay was to implement the feedback given during the public beta.

 The Premium Edition of the game was announced on March 2, 2015.
 Players who purchased the Premium Edition will unlock several features, including masks, a Gun bench that allows player to customize their weapons and "Legendary Status", a feature relating to the progression system of the game.
 On the same day, the four expansion packs of the game, namely Criminal Activity, Robbery, Getaway, and Betrayal were announced.
 Similar to Battlefield 4s Premium Program, premium members of Hardline gained access to the four expansion packs two weeks before other players.

 Four new maps, as well as new vehicles, masks, and weapons were introduced to the game through the Criminal Activity DLC.
 According to the lead multiplayer producer Zach Mumbach, the pack would put more emphasis on "destructibility".
 A new game mode called "Bounty Hunter" is also featured.
 It was released in June 2015.
 The second expansion, Robbery, features a five-versus-five multiplayer modes called Squad Heist, new paints, weapons and "Legendary Super Feature".
 The expansion pack was released in September 2015.
 The third expansion, Getaway, which adds a new mode called "Capture the Bag" and new maps to the game, was released on January 12, 2016.
 The final expansion, Betrayal, was released in March 2016.

+The game was delisted from the PlayStation 3 and Xbox 360 storefronts on July 31, 2024 and online servers were shut down on November 7, 2024 for both platforms.
+The game was removed from the PlayStation 4 and Xbox One storefronts on May 22, 2026, and online servers were shut down on June 22, 2026 for both platforms.
+Only the Windows version retains online functionality.